Beyond the AI bubble debate

 | Fixed income | ||||||

 | Global inflation-linked bonds | We are neutral.
-We think inflation will settle above pre-pandemic levels, but markets may not price this in the near term as growth cools. | |||||
+We see inflation settling above pre-pandemic levels, but markets may not price this in the near term as economic growth could slow. | |||||

 | Japanese government bonds | We are underweight.
 Rate hikes, higher global term premium and heavy bond issuance will likely drive yields up further. | |||||

 | China government bonds | We are neutral.
-China bonds offer stability and diversification but developed market yields are higher and investor sentiment shifting towards equities limits upside. | |||||
+China bonds offer stability and diversification but developed market yields are higher.
+A shift in investor sentiment toward equities limits upside. | |||||

 | U.S. agency MBS | We are overweight.
-Agency MBS offer higher income than Treasuries with similar risk, and may offer more diversification amid fiscal and inflationary pressures. | |||||
+Agency MBS offer higher income than Treasuries with similar risk and may offer more diversification amid fiscal and inflationary pressures. | |||||

 | Short-term IG credit | We are neutral.
-Corporate strength means spreads are low, but they could widen if issuance increases. | |||||
+Spreads are tight due to corporate strength; they could widen if issuance increases or risk appetite shifts. | |||||

 | Long-term IG credit | We are underweight.
 We prefer short-term bonds less exposed to interest rate risk over long-term bonds. | |||||

 | Global high yield | We are neutral.
-High yield offers more attractive carry and shorter duration, but we think dispersion between higher and weaker issuers will increase. | |||||
+High yield offers attractive income.
+We prefer higher-rated U.S. and European high yield over investment grade and see dispersion of returns increasing. | |||||

 | Asia credit | We are neutral.
 Overall yields are attractive and fundamentals are solid, but spreads are tight. | |||||